rberger997/beautiful-jekyll/_posts/2019-02-11-college_basketball.md

 For the current season the model is performing as expected; as of February 11 the winning team is being predicted with an accuracy rate of 72.3% rate in over 3,700 games.

+Generating a system to display the predictions for today's games required:
+- Running a script for scraping the team ratings data for the current day
+- Making predictions in R
-To generate a system to display the predictions for today's games required running a script for scraping the team ratings data for the current day, making predictions in R, pushing the `.csv` output file to Google Sheets, and linking that sheet to Tableau Public visualization that automatically refreshes every day.
-It seems complicated but once assembled it requires one push of a button every day to update everything and push to Tableau.
-Here are the predictions for todays games:
+- Pushing the `.csv` output file to Google Sheets
+- Linking the Google sheet to Tableau Public visualization
+- Setting the Tableau viz to automatically refresh data every day It seems complicated but once assembled it requires one push of a button every day to update everything and push to Tableau.
+Here is the output with predictions for todays games:

 <iframe src="https://public.tableau.com/views/college_basketball_predictions/Dashboard1?:embed=y&:display_count=yes&:showVizHome=no&:embed=true" width="90%" height="1000"></iframe>